 We’ve narrowed this list down to four categories of software that are essential to modern cybersecurity: Extended detection and response (XDR), next-generation firewalls (NGFW), cloud access security brokers (CASB), and security information and event management (SIEM).

-If you’re here looking for antivirus software, see our list of the best antivirus software for 2021.
+If you’re here looking for antivirus software, see our list of the best antivirus Software.

 Best XDR Tools